bokner/solverl/README.md

   Solution handler is either one of:
   - a *function*
-  - a *module* that implements [MinizincHandler](https://github.com/bokner/solverl/blob/master/lib/minizinc_handler.ex) behaviour.
+  - or, a *module* that implements [MinizincHandler](https://github.com/bokner/solverl/blob/master/lib/minizinc_handler.ex) behaviour.

   Solution handler code acts as a callback for the [solver events](#solver-events) emitted by [MinizincPort](https://github.com/bokner/solverl/blob/master/lib/minizinc_port.ex),